Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 For those DLX wagons that can display visible cargo or cargo containers, DlxTrains will use a pseudo-random algorithm to display the cargo or containers.
 However, for players that are interested in specifying exactly which cargo or container is visible on a wagon, that can be accomplished by managing the arrangement and quantities of items and nodes in the wagon's inventory.

 When viewing the inventory formspec of DLX wagons that have the ability to display their cargo, one or more of the wagon's inventory slots will be highlighted with a blue-green color.
 Adjusting the type or quantities of items in those particular slots will cause a change in the displayed cargo or containers.
 (Tip: Use the **DLX Wagon Updater Tool** to quickly confirm the change after adjusting the inventory.)
 Although each type of DLX wagon that supports visible loads may behave slightly differently, adding or removing one item from these special slots will allow a player to select the next or previous container (crate, shipping container or tank container).
 In the case of loads where the item is visible as itself, any non-zero quantity is equivalent.

+The Australian Open Wagon will display a visible load based on the state of the wagon's three highlighted inventory slots.
+If the first slot is filled with a "loose" material such as dirt, sand, gravel or coal (blocks, lumps or dust), the corresponding load will be visible as piles of the material within the wagon.
+If the first slot is filled with one or more craft items of any type then the wagon will appear with a canvas or tarpaulin covered load.
+If the first slot is filled with one or more tree trunks then the wagon will appear with its doors removed and loaded with logs of the applicable type.
+If none of those conditions are met and at least one of the three highlighted wagon inventory slots is not empty then it will display cargo similar to the European Flat Wagon.

 The European Stake Wagon will only show logs as its cargo when one or more tree nodes are placed in the first (upper-left) inventory slot, otherwise it will display its cargo similar to a flat wagon.